 A lot of readers are print impaired and digital books are a boon to them, they can increase the font size, reflow the text, and change color and contrast to suit their vision.
 An accessible platform should allow the use of assistive technologies to read the text out loud with or without being able to see the screen.
 The benefit of text-to-speech over audiobooks is that it gives access to a much greater variety of material.
 Much of this material will not be recorded as an audiobook, or will only appear a considerable time after the book’s publication.
 Listening to dialogue can also be tricky – if punctuation characters are not read out, it’s difficult to follow a conversation, but if they are, it interrupts the flow of the dialogue.

 Current ebooks have features like increasing the font size, reflowing the text to fit the screen, higher color contrast and screen reader.
 Despite all of these disabled readers don’t enjoy the equality, a case in example would be the screen reader feature may not extend to notes and highlights, it may not handle book navigation and presentation of complex data such as tables or mathematical equations.
 Digital rights management, proprietary formatting and lack of standards in platforms are the causes of this roadblock.
-Lack of standard and communication among ebook reader platforms, device platforms (OS), assistive technology providers and various other stakeholders in the industry add to the chaos.
+Lack of standard and communication among ebook reader platforms, device platforms (OS), assistive technology providers, ebook conversions and various other stakeholders in the industry add to the chaos.

 The goal of technology is to provide information and education without discrimination.
 Good accessibility also makes good business sense.
 The features that make e-texts flexible enough to meet the needs of disabled readers also make them flexible enough for different platforms, different display devices and even different business models.
 And as publishing becomes more competitive, opportunities to stand out from the crowd become more valuable.
 Supporting accessibility is good for businesses while it also helps the social credibility of an organization by allowing equal access to all.